kevinboone/vlc-server/docs/PREREQUISITES.md

 This list of prerequisites is focused on the Raspberry Pi, but probably applies to most Linux systems.
 The package names are the same on Debian-based systems (e.g., Ubuntu), but slightly different of RHEL-like systems.
+For Gentoo systems, please see the separate GENTOO.md.

 To build `vlc-server` you will need at least the following
 dependencies: